 Bard settled Phillips’ claim after a full six days of trial proceedings.

-More than 20 lawsuits have been filed against the manufacturer C.R.
+Nearly 3,000 product liability lawsuits have been filed against the manufacturer C.R.
 Bard.
 Over its history, the company has made 5 distinct IVC filters:

 - Recovery IVC Filter – this device, a predecessor to Bard’s later models, was voluntarily withdrawn from the market in 2005